The flip map and involutions on Khovanov homology: Involutive Khovanov homology

 yields the desired quasi-isomorphism by standard homological algebra. \end{proof}

 We now explicitly compute the flip map for the unknot and unlinks, which will be useful in the proof of Theorem \ref{thm kappa=id}.
-It turns out that the flip map is the identity map in these cases.
+It turns out that the flip map is the identity map \textit{on the nose} in these cases.
 As we will see in Section \ref{sec: discussions}, this only holds for the ordinary Khovanov homology with $\FF= \FF_2$ coefficients.

-\begin{exmp}[the flip map for the unknot] Let $D$ be a diagram of the unknot $U$ with no crossings.
+\begin{exmp}[the flip map for the unknot] Let $D$ be the diagram of the unknot $U$ with no crossings.
 Then $D^*$ is the same as $D$ up to planar isotopy, and $\eta_D$ is the identity map $\idd_V$ on $\CKh(D^*) = \CKh(D) = V$.

-One way to realize the trace cobordism map $R_{D^*}\colon\CKh(D^*) \to \CKh(D)$ is depicted in Figure \ref{fig unknot kappa}, where we first do a Reidemeister II move, followed by two Reidemeister I moves.
+One way to realize the trace cobordism map $R_{D^*}\colon\CKh(D^*) \to \CKh(D)$ is depicted in Figure \ref{fig unknot kappa}, where we first perform a Reidemeister II move and then perform two Reidemeister I moves.
 A direct computation shows that

 sends $1$ to $1$ and $X$ to $X$, so $\kappa_D\colon \CKh(D) \to \CKh(D) $ is the identity map, and